 Welding Hardness Test

 Welding Hardness test is a type of Non Destructive test to ensure the integrity of the weld joints.
 That is performed as per ISO (International Organization for Standardization) standards ISO 9015 and 15614 Specification.
 But these both standards are not the same, both are used for different purposes.
 ISO 9015 has two parts, where Part 1 covers hardness testing of arc-welded joints.
 And Part 2 covers micro-hardness testing of welded joints.
-And ISO 22826 covers laser and electron beam narrow weld joints hardness testing.
-Weld hardness testing follows the standards ISO 9015 and 15614 Specification but some other quality standards and customer requirements also adhere too.
+And ISO 22826 (destructive test) covers laser and electron beam narrow weld joints hardness testing .
+Weld hardness testing follows the standards ISO 9015 and 15614 Specification but some other quality standards also follow as per customer requirements.

-There are many types of tests performed to ensure the pipe integrity like Hdyro test, Holiday tes, continuity test, visual inspection etc
+There are many types of tests performed to ensure the pipe integrity like Hdyro test, Holiday test, continuity test, visual inspection etc

 Why is a welding hardness test required?